TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/09-Task2.md

 + </TableBody>
 ```

 Next let's implement the logic in `BalancesTableRow` component.
 We'll need the address of the `WETH` contract.
 But on different chains it may be different.
-As in this turorial we only consider the case of two chains (Goerli and local), an object with the addresses is provided in the `packages/frontend/src/shared` directory.
+As in this tutorial we only consider the case of two chains (Goerli and local), an object with the addresses is provided in the `packages/frontend/src/shared` directory.

 ```ts
 import { weth10Addresses } from '../shared/weth10addresses';